KAQ-141/blue_carbon/README.md

 **CarbonChain** is a **Smart India Hackathon 2025** project conceptualized to support India’s climate and sustainability goals through **AI and Blockchain-based blue carbon restoration.**

+---

+## ⚖️ **Intellectual Property & Copyright Notice**

+© 2025 **Team CarbonChain** — All rights reserved.

+This project, **CarbonChain**, including its concept, design, source code, architecture, and associated materials, is the **intellectual property of Team CarbonChain**, developed exclusively for the **Smart India Hackathon 2025**.

+Unauthorized copying, distribution, or reproduction of any part of this project in any form — including design elements, architecture diagrams, text, or source code — without express written permission from the creators is strictly prohibited.

+The project is protected under applicable **copyright and intellectual property laws**.
+All logos, names, and materials are property of their respective owners.

+**Note:** CarbonChain is an original innovation by Team CarbonChain and must not be replicated, rebranded, or presented as part of another submission, competition, or publication without prior approval.

+---